-Your 2020-2021 Free Application for Federal Student Aid (FAFSA) was selected for review in a process called verification.
+Your 2023-2024 Free Application for Federal Student Aid (FAFSA) was selected for review in a process called verification.
 Federal regulations require that before awarding federal student aid, we ask you to confirm the information you reported on your FAFSA to verify that you provided correct information.
 If there are differences, your FAFSA information may need to be corrected.
 You must complete and sign this worksheet, attach any required documents, and submit the form and other required documents to the financial aid administrator at your school.

-SECTION 1 INCOME VERIFICATION 1a.
-Did you file, or were you required to file Yes No b.
-If married, did your spouse file, or was your spouse required to file, a U.S. Income Tax Return for 2018?
-If you (and/or your spouse) filed, or were required to fil Retrieval process to electronically import your tax inform option, you must provide the institution with a signed col SCHEDULES or an IRS Tax Return Transcript available the institution for more guidance. nation into your FAFSA rec py of your (and your spous ble either online at www.irs cord.
-This can be done at wee's) 2018 U.S. Income Tax agov or by calling 1-800-90 ww.studentaid.gov.
-If you can Return INCLUDING APPLICAN B-9946.
-Consult with a financial annot use this CABLE cial aid advisor at If you (and/or your spouse) did not file, and were not re earned during 2018 below, provide copies of W-2s or the IRS.
-This letter can be obtained by filing IRS form 4 explain why W-2s are not a available, and you must sub IF YOU DID NOT WORK AND HAD NO E IF YOUR SPOUSE, IF MARRIED, DID NOT WORK AN Employer's Name 2018 Amount Earned by Student 2018 Amount Earned by Spouse You must include you Explain here if it is SECTION 2 FAMILY SIZE VERIFICAT List the people in your family that will receive more than yourself (and your spouse, if married).
-Also provide the a half time basis during 7/1/2020 - 6/30/2021.
-The first appear in the Certification at the bottom of this page. half of their support from y name of any college/unive ersity/vocational school that a person in your family will a attend on at least

-Full Name Age Relationship College at Which Enrolled at Least Half Time SELF / STUDENT
+1b.
+If married, did your spouse file, or wa as your spou se required t o file, a U.S. Ir ncome Ta x Return for 2021?
+Retrieval option, you SCHEDU nd/or your spouse) filed, or were required to process to electronically import your tax info ou must provide the institution with a signed of JLES or an IRS Tax Return Transcript availution for more guidance. ormation into yo copy of your (a our FAFSA rec and your spous cord.
+This can b se's) 2021 U.S. l e done at v Income Tax www.studentaid.gov.
+If you cannot use this earned d nd/or your spouse) did not file, and were not uring 2021 below, provide copies of W-2s o This letter can be obtained by filing IRS form or explain why W-2s are not a available, and yo ou must list the source and amount of income omit a "Verification of Non-Filing" letter from IF YOU DID NOT WORK AND HAD NO • IF MARE RIED, AND YOUR SPOUSE DID NOT WORF K AND HAD N O EARNED IN ICOME IN 2021 , CHECK 1 THIS BOX AND PROCEED TO SECTION 2 Employer's Name Amount by Student 2021 Am Earned by You must include your IRS W2 or 109 Explain here if it is not provided. yourself a half tim he name of an y college/univerepresent the s ersity/vocational student for whor ionship school tha n this form ta person in your family will attend on at least is being completed, and whose signature will ge at Which Enrolled at Least Half Time SELF / STUDENT ''' our verification documentation is continue to Page 2 of thi ∟ Print Student Name and ID Number, if applicabl le